Analysis of a hybridizable discontinuous Galerkin scheme for the tangential control of the Stokes system: Introduction

 and

 for any $\varepsilon>0$.
 The rate of convergence for the control $u$ is optimal in the sense of the maximal global regularity of the control $u\in H^{3/2-\varepsilon}(\Gamma)$.
-However, the numerical results presented in \Cref{sec:numerics} show higher convergence rates than the rates predicted by our numerical analysis; this phenomenon might be caused by the higher \emph{local} regularity of the optimal control mentioned above.
+However, the numerical results presented in \Cref{sec:numerics} show higher convergence rates than the rates predicted by our numerical analysis; we discuss this phenomenon in more detail in \Cref{sec:numerics}.
 The numerical convergence rates observed here are different than typical numerical results for Dirichlet boundary control of the Poisson equation.

 We emphasize that the HDG method in this work is usually considered to be a \emph{superconvergent} method.
 Specifically, if polynomials of degree $k\ge 1$ are used for the numerical trace and the solution of the PDEs is smooth enough, then $O(h^{k+2})$ error estimates can be obtained for the state variable; see, e.g., \cite{MR3440284,MR3556409,HuShenSinglerZhangZheng_HDG_Dirichlet_control3}.
 Hence, from the viewpoint of globally coupled degrees of freedom, this method achieves superconvergence for the scalar variable.
 For Dirichlet boundary control problems, to obtain the \emph{superlinear} convergence rate, one usually needs a superconvergence mesh or higher order elements for the standard finite element method, see, e.g., \cite{ApelMateosPfeffererRosch17,MR2558321}.
 However, the HDG method considered here achieves the superlinear convergence rate without any special considerations.